mookerzhou/wedding/index.md

 **Directions**: Driving up-hill on Centennial Drive, the grove and its parking lot are on the left-hand side of Centennial Drive just past UC Botanical Garden.
+When driving up, look out for bicyclists, hikers, and students on or near the road.
 See the map below.

 <br /><br />
 <div style="text-align:center">